hrj/abandon/README.md

 * Support for currencies
 * Reporting options (sorting, grouping, time limits, etc)

+Look at the issue list for a complete road map.

 ### License
-Creative Commons [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) (that is free to use, share, modify, but attribution is required)
+Creative Commons [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/) (free to use, share, modify, but attribution is required)